SS Faja de Oro

 SS Faja de Oro ("Strip of Gold", which is a petroleum rich area in Mexico) was an oil tanker built in 1914.
-She sailed for a number of companies, and survived service in the First World War, only to be torpedoed and sunk by a German submarine during the Second World War while sailing under the Mexican flag in the Gulf of Mexico.
-Her sinking contributed to Mexico's decision to enter the war on the side of the Allies.
+It sailed for a number of companies, and survived service in the First World War, only to be torpedoed and sunk by a German submarine during the Second World War while sailing under the Mexican flag in the Gulf of Mexico.
+Its sinking contributed to Mexico's decision to enter the war on the side of the Allies.

-Faja de Oro was originally built by R. W. Hawthorn Leslie & Company, Hebburn-on-Tyne as the Barneson, for service with Bank Line Ltd (Andrew Weir & Co), of Glasgow.
-She was taken over by Andrew Weir & Co in 1915 and renamed Oyleric.
-She was sold in 1937 to the Italian company Ditta G.M.
-Barbagelata, of Genoa, and was renamed Genoano.
-She was seized by the Mexican government while docked at Tampico, Tamaulipas, on 8 December 1941 and renamed Faja de Oro.
-She was operated by Petróleos Mexicanos (Pemex), and was homeported in Tampico.
+Faja de Oro was originally built by R. W. Hawthorn Leslie & Company, Hebburn-on-Tyne as Barneson, for service with Bank Line Ltd (Andrew Weir & Co), of Glasgow.
+It was taken over by Andrew Weir & Co in 1915 and renamed Oyleric.
+It was sold in 1937 to the Italian company Ditta G.M.
+Barbagelata, of Genoa, and was renamed Genoano. it was seized by the Mexican government while docked at Tampico, Tamaulipas, on 8 December 1941 and renamed Faja de Oro.
+It was operated by Petróleos Mexicanos (Pemex), and was homeported in Tampico.